openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 Step 3: Ensure Serialization and Deserialization
 ------------------------------------------------

 Before sending the event across services, you need to ensure that the :term:`Event Payload` can be serialized and deserialized correctly.
-The event bus concrete implementations use the Avro schema to serialize and deserialize the :term:`Event Payload` as mentioned in the :doc:`../decisions/0005-external-event-schema-format` decision record.
+The event bus concrete implementations use the :term:`Avro Schema` to serialize and deserialize the :term:`Event Payload` as mentioned in the :doc:`../decisions/0005-external-event-schema-format` decision record.
 The concrete implementation of the event bus handles the serialization and deserialization with the help of methods implemented by this library.

 ..
 For example, here's how the Redis event bus handles serialization before sending a message: